atulya-jain/atulya-jain.github.io/_pages/about.md

 ---

-I am a PhD candidate in the Economics and Decision Sciences department at HEC Paris.
+I am a PhD candidate in the Economics and Decision Sciences department at HEC Paris advised by <a href="https://sites.google.com/site/tristantomala2/home?authuser=0"> Tristan Tomala</a>.

 My research interests are in microeconomic theory with a focus on  information, behavioral economics, and dynamic games.